 A young boxer defies his mob owners and refuses to lose an upcoming fight.
 He becomes a killer by default, a landscaper by capability, and a private eye by choice.
 Stranger things have happened.
 On second thought, no they haven't.
 Present day L.A. is the locale.

 This book is being written.
-I'll say no more for awhile, and maybe you'll see a "Buy at Amazon" link under it sometime in 2017.
+I'll say no more for awhile, and maybe you'll see a "Buy at Amazon" link under it sometime in 2020 or 2021.

 This second collection of short stories goes from noir to light and back again, from a KC funeral home to a bridge connecting Oklahoma and Texas, from a Kansas wildlife refuge to a big rig heading to the high desert for Christmas.

 Some grit, some humor, maybe a laugh or even a tear.
 The Lana Turner story made me tear up.
 She was a grand lady, the one who looked like her.

 The flash fiction story about the old cowpuncher and the robot made me laugh, though it doesn't end well.
 I have no control over endings.
 The stories end, sometimes abruptly, sometimes interminably.
 Jeez, I think, will this ever end?
 One story, the Coffin/Carload one, is so weird--it's a faux memoir and a blurred genre thing that goes from one guy's POV to another, then a dark angel takes over, then he's deposed and a normal guy runs with it.
 It's all over the map, but I love the Campbell Sisters--they are mischievous, and hot for over 300 years old.
 One of them spends thousands on extensions.
 Their "handler," Mr. Splitfoot, thinks that's nuts.

 It was released June, 2016 and is available on Amazon, Kobo, Barnes & Noble, The Black Opal Books site, and more.

 An interesting review/interview can be seen here at Big Thrill Magazine, by Derek Gunn, Irish author.

 Hot Rods from Hell